lawnjelly/Misc/OccluderDocs/OccluderShapePolygon.md

 * When in a building with multiple floors, place an occluder polygons between each floor, with a hole for where the staircase transitions between them.
 This can potentially cull out entire floors and greatly improve performance.
 * Don't be afraid to extend your occluder polygons far past where they need to go to catch more objects - for instance far into the ground or sky

+### Using Occluder polygons dynamically
+Like all geometric occluders, polygons are not just for use on static (non-moving) geometry.
+You can place them on moving objects.
+You can even change the relative position of the points in realtime.

+Some guidelines:
+* There is a slight cost to moving polygons, the points of the polygons must be transformed on the CPU each time their transform changes.

+This is not something to worry excessively about, even CPUs are reasonably fast at transforming points, and generally polygons have very few points compared to rendered geometry.
+But it is something to consider, if you wanted to create e.g. 10,000 simultaneous spaceships all with occluder polys.

+* Changing the transform of the polygon Node (e.g. by moving the parent object) is cheaper than changing the points themselves, use the former rather than the latter wherever possible.